-- 2.9.9 The main and auxiliary steering gears shall act on the rudder stock independently of one another, but it is allowed that the main and auxiliary steering gears have some common parts (such as tiller, quadrant, gear box, cylinder block, etc.) provided the respective scantlings of these parts are increased in accordance with 6.2.8.2, Part IX "Machinery". - 2.9.10 The rudder tackle may be considered as an auxiliary steering gear only in the following cases: - .1 in self-propelled ships of less than 500 gross tonnage; - .2 in non-propelled ships. - In other cases, the rudder tackle is not considered as a steering gear and shall not necessarily be fitted in ships. - 2.9.11 The rudder shall be provided with a system of stops permitting to put the rudder over either side only to an angle β° α° = maximum hard-over angle to which the steering gear control system is adjusted but not over 35°; technical background for the greater hard-over angle, based on the constructional features of the steering gear, shall be submitted by the designer.
+- 2.9.9 Diameters mentioned in 2.9.6 2.9.8 shall be taken as having been calculated for rudder stock of mild steel with a yield strength stress of 235 N/mm2 (i.e. with a material factor $\eta = 1$). - 2.9.10 The main and auxiliary steering gears shall act on the rudder stock independently of one another, but it is allowed that the main and auxiliary steering gears have some common parts (such as tiller, quadrant, gear box, cylinder block, etc.) provided the respective scantlings of these parts are increased in accordance with 6.2.8.2, Part IX "Machinery". - 2.9.11 The rudder tackle may be considered as an auxiliary steering gear only in the following cases: - .1 in self-propelled ships of less than 500 gross tonnage; - .2 in non-propelled ships.

+In other cases, the rudder tackle is not considered as a steering gear and shall not necessarily be fitted in ships.

+2.9.12 The rudder shall be provided with a system of stops permitting to put the rudder over either side only to an angle β° α° = maximum hard-over angle to which the steering gear control system is adjusted but not over 35°; technical background for the greater hard-over angle, based on the constructional features of the steering gear, shall be submitted by the designer.

-$$(\alpha^{\circ} + 1^{\circ}) \leqslant \beta^{\circ} \leqslant (\alpha^{\circ} + 1,5^{\circ}) \tag{2.9.11-1}$$ d= actual diameter of the rudder stock head, in cm; $R{eH}=$ upper yield stress of the rudder stock material, in MPa.
+$$(\alpha^{\circ} + 1^{\circ}) \leq \beta^{\circ} \leq (\alpha^{\circ} + 1.5^{\circ}) \tag{2.9.12-1}$$ d= actual diameter of the rudder stock head, in cm;